Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-04-14-coding-theory-1.markdown

 It turns out that programming codes that use Drinfeld modules is a bit more complicated than I initially hoped.
 While possible, these codes require a lot of technical mathematics groundwork be programmed, and so I've decided to put off that goal for now.

-One the other hand, while learning the basics of coding theory I did program two canonical examples of codes, the Hamming codes and Reed-Solomon codes.
+On the other hand, while learning the basics of coding theory I did program two canonical examples of codes, the Hamming codes and Reed-Solomon codes.
 This post and my following two posts are write ups that build coding theory from the ground up in order to understand the scripts I wrote for Hamming codes and Reed-Solomon codes which can be found [here](https://github.com/Joe-Ferrara/CodingTheoryIntro).

 In writing the posts, I've assumed the reader is familiar with linear algebra over finite fields (one only really needs to be familiar with linear algebra over the prime field $\mathbb F_p = \mathbb Z/p\mathbb Z$), and for the Reed-Solomon codes post, polynomials over finite fields.
 Otherwise, everything is fleshed out and explained.
 In this first, post I lay the mathematical framework of coding theory.